 You can't have agile project management without scrum boards, sprints and stories.
-Understanding the power of agile, we chose to use JIRA Scrum Software Development Projects for all of our marketing and software development projects, alike.
+Understanding the power of agile, we chose to use JIRA Scrum Software Development Projects for all of our marketing and software development projects.

-We use a very simple project workflow, because that's what works for us.
+We use a straightforward project workflow because that's what works for us.
 One of the most critical parts of our agile project workflow is quality assurance (QA).
-It's so important to us that we've created a QA swimlane into our JIRA workflow and built a process to ensure that every deliverable has an associated QA task.
+It's so important to us that we've created a QA swim lane into our JIRA workflow and built a process to ensure that every deliverable has an associated QA task.

 Using Agile Sprints for Marketing